dan-leo/masters/thesis/v8/4_results.md

 \begin{center}
 \includegraphics[width=1.0\linewidth]{../../../masters/code/tests/plotterk/Signal_power_rxTimeNW_plot.pdf}
 \captionof{figure}[RX time packets (388/1116) against RSRP for ZTE, Nokia.]{RX time packets (388/1116) in comparison (AB) of UE, (C) MNOs, (DE) attenuation zones, (F) UE-MNO boxplots, (GH) test types, (I) and ECLs against RSRP for ZTE, Nokia.}
-\label{fig:}
+\label{fig:ue_reported_receive_latency}
 \end{center}
 \end{minipage}

 [](../../../masters/code/tests/plotterk/Signal_power_rxTimeNW_plot.png)

-(A) Attenuation zones clearly defined per decade.
-(B) MTN RX and TX time mainly within 2.5 seconds.
-Vodacom mainly up to 10 seconds.
-(C) All tests show variation in RX time except eDRX.
-(D) ECL does not affect RX time on MTN, however most of the tests at Vodacom show ECL class 1 and above.
+In Figure \ref{fig:ue_reported_receive_latency}, attenuation zones are clearly defined per decade.
+ZTE's RX and TX time centered mainly within 2.5 seconds and Nokia's mainly around 10 seconds.
+All telemetry tests show variation in RX time except eDRX.
+ECL classes do not affect RX time on ZTE, however most of the tests on Nokia show ECL class 1 and above.
 The on-air time for receiving from the network is at least twice as much as the TX time metric.
 It is more comparable to the external energy-latency measurements and suggests that more energy is spent on receiving than necessary.
+Outliers show RX time up to almost 400 seconds and majority when connected to Vodacom towers.
+It includes mostly the UDP packet tests and at ECL class 1.

 [](../../../masters/code/tests/plotterk/Signal_power_rxTimeNW_outliers.png)

 [](../../../masters/code/tests/plotterk/rxTimeNW_histogram.png)

-Outliers show RX time up to almost 400 seconds and majority when connected to Vodacom towers.
-It includes mostly the UDP packet tests and at ECL class 1.

 \begin{minipage}{1.0\linewidth}
 \begin{center}